 - Large enterprises or startups planning to scale quickly: Businesses planning to quickly scale to 1,000+ employees may not find all the support they need under Gusto.
-HR needs tend to increase as companies grow, so a provider like ADP or Paychex with plans that grow from small to enterprise-level would work better.
-Both HR and payroll features are robust in both software solutions.
+HR needs tend to increase as companies grow, so a provider like ADP or Paychex with plans that include payroll plus robust HR features, like training, talent management, recruiting support, etc., would be more suitable.

 - International payroll operations: Gusto doesn’t support international employees or those living in US territories.
 So, if half of your staff is overseas and the other half is scattered throughout the US, you will run into issues.
 A top international payroll provider would work best for those types of scenarios.